manueldezman/makes-of-cars-api-reference/README.md

-# Makers of Cars — API Reference (Hackmamba Sprint Week 3)
+# Makes of Cars — API Reference (Hackmamba Sprint Week 3)

 This project is my Week 3 submission for the Hackmamba API Documentation Sprint.
 Week 3 focuses on documenting one public REST API endpoint using the five core components of API reference documentation.